skip to main content

 The implementation of these regulations, and how they will affect bands and artists when selling their merchandise in NI and the EU, at gigs or online, is not entirely clear.

-The MU has since been in contact with the UK Government, seeking clarity and answers.
+The MU has since been in contact with the UK Government, seeking clarity and answers and once we know more, we will be producing some guidelines for members.

 Given current information, it would seem that these regulations place a further financial and administrative burden on musicians, making working in the EU even more difficult and cost prohibitive.